istio/istio.io/content/en/docs/setup/upgrade/in-place/index.md

 ## Upgrade prerequisites

-Ensure you meet these requirements before starting the upgrade process:
+Before you begin the upgrade process, check the following prerequisites:

-* Istio version is 1 minor version less than {{< istio_full_version >}}.
-For example, 1.6.0 or higher is required before you start the upgrade process to 1.7.0.
+* The installed Istio version is no more than one minor version less than the upgrade version.
+   For example, 1.6.0 or higher is required before you start the upgrade process to 1.7.x.

 * Your Istio installation was [installed using {{< istioctl >}}](/docs/setup/install/istioctl/).